ssundaram21/personalized-rep/README.md

 ```

 #### 3. (optional) Download resources
-If you are planning to use CLIP or MAE, run `models/download_models.sh` to download the checkpoints into `./cache` (DINOv2 downloads automatically when running the pipeline).
+If you are planning to use CLIP or MAE, run `models/download_models.sh` to download the pretrained checkpoints into `./cache` (DINOv2 downloads automatically when running the pipeline).

 To download our evaluation datasets run `dataset/download_benchmarks.sh` and to download the best-performing synthetic datasets for each benchmark, run `dataset/download_synthetic.sh`.
 See the [data](#data) section for more information on datasets.